-When the news broke that the BBC were considering removing renowned patriotic anthems/hymns from the ending of the proms, surveys were compiled, polls were conducted and the general feeling from the masses was that this was a calculated attempt by the left to eradicate British culture and that this was indeed a step too far for political correctness (PC Culture).
+When the news broke that the BBC were considering removing renowned patriotic anthems/hymns from the ending of the proms, surveys were compiled, polls were conducted and the general feeling from the masses was that this was a calculated attempt by the left to eradicate British culture; a step too far for political correctness.

 In fact, the Prime Minister, Boris Johnson, admittedly against the advice of who can be assumed to be his advisors (‘they’ he said), condemned this proposed step by the BBC and urged the news corporation to put an end to this “self-recrimination” and “wetness”.

-One ponders: Is it not imperative that people in positions of power at the British Broadcasting Corporation (BBC) one of the biggest media outlets in the world, such as culture secretary Oliver Dowen and conductor, Dalia Stasevska, bring such bouts of freshness to an otherwise routine ceremony?
+One ponders: Is it not imperative that people in positions of power at the British Broadcasting Corporation (BBC) one of the biggest media outlets in the world, bring such bouts of freshness to an otherwise routine ceremony?